RSJ Installation Cost

 Special Lintels | £40 – £60 per metre |

-- Re-plastering – Re-plastering a small room will cost around £390 - £510 and should take no more than a day.
+- Re-Plastering — Fresh walls need some TLC, and re-plastering a small room will cost around £390 to £510, taking no more than a day.

 There are several factors that may affect the cost of your RSJ installation cost.
 This can include the size of the RSJ, the location of your home, ease of access to your property, and whether utilities need to be moved.

 The size of the RSJ can affect the installation.
 The bigger the RSJ beams, the more the total job is going to cost.
-The RSJ costs around £50 - £100 per metre and so you can see how the length of the beams needed can greatly affect the overall cost of the job.
+The RSJ costs around £50 to £100 per metre, so you can see how the length of the beams needed can greatly affect the overall cost of the job.

 If utilities need to be moved in order to install the RSJ, you may need to think about the additional costs of hiring a plumber or an electrician.
-A plumber tends to charge around £30 - £50 per hour for their work and an electrician usually charges around £25 - £40 per hour for their work.
+A plumber tends to charge around £30 to £50 per hour for their work, and an electrician usually charges around £25 to £40 per hour.

 There are a number of benefits to installing an RSJ.
 The main advantages of installing an RSJ are listed below: